 It’s Easier for both You and the Visitors

-If you don’t want to implement responsive design but you still want a piece of the mobile cake, you will have to create two versions of your website – one for mobile, and another for desktop.
+If you don’t want to implement responsive design, but you still want a piece of the mobile cake, you will have to create two versions of your website – one for mobile, and another for desktop.
 This effectively doubles the work you have to do to maintain the websites.
 It will cost you more money and take up more of your time.

 On the other hand, your visitors will appreciate the fact that your website can be easily viewed and navigated on multiple devices.
-They will have a better experience when visiting your website, and you want your potential clients and customers to have a good experience.
+They will have a better experience when visiting your website.
+And you want your potential clients and customers to have a good experience.
 Your business depends on it.

 If you’re still not sure that responsive design is the right thing for your website, you can do one simple thing – visit the website of your competitors.
 Most of them are probably using it, and you want to catch up with them.
-You also want to be better than those who are still avoiding responsive design.
+You also want to be better than those who are still avoiding the responsive design.
 The reality is – responsive design is the only way to stay competitive in today’s online ecosystem.
-And that’s the only reason you should need.
+And that’s the only reason you should need it.